bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

     initialModel ! [ fetch 1 ]
 ```

-Finally we need to add the `onClick` handler to the page link:
+Finally, we have to add the `onClick` handler to the page link, which will trigger the `Paginate` message
+once the user clicks on any of the pagination buttons:

 ```elm